Bahaddur: Soundtrack

-The music for the film and soundtracks were composed by V. Harikrishna, with lyrics for the soundtracks penned by Chethan Kumar, Yogaraj Bhat, Kaviraj and A. P. Arjun.
+The music for the film and soundtracks were composed by V. Harikrishna with lyrics penned by Chethan Kumar, Yogaraj Bhat, Kaviraj, and A. P. Arjun.
 The soundtrack album has five tracks.
 It was released first on 1 September 2014, under the label D Beats, owned by V. Harikrishna.
 However, it was released officially on 20 September.

 Reception

-The soundtrack album was received positively by critics and fans alike.
-It sold 1 lakh audio CDs in 18 days from its release, also with 1.5 lakh digital downloads by the time.
+The soundtrack was received positively by critics and fans alike.
+It sold 1 lakh audio CDs within 18 days of its release, also with 1.5 lakh digital downloads by that time.
 Following this, the platinum disc was launched in September 2014.
 Reviewing the album, Sunayana Suresh of The Times of India wrote, "The tracks make for a perfect mix of romance, massy and dance numbers -the must-haves in a commercial entertainer."

 Release and reception

-The film released on 3 October 2014, in around screens across Karnataka.
+The film released on 3 October 2014 in screens across Karnataka.
 The distribution rights of the film were bought by Samarth Prasad under his banner Samarth Ventures.
 Following a good response at the domestic box-office, it was announced 24 October, that the film would be screened in 29 centres abroad, that include screens in Australia, the United States, Canada, Germany, the United Arab Emirates, the Netherlands and Singapore.